 - Dull, pressure-like (not throbbing)

-- A tight band or vise on the head
+- A tight band or vise on or around the head

 - All over (not just in one point or one side)

 - Worse in the scalp, temples, or back of the neck, and possibly in the shoulders